simo2409/remote_backup/README.markdown

 * It can backup a directory locally or remotely (over FTP)
 * It has a clear config file to customize his behaviour and to cover your backup needs
 * It stores backup files with a meaningful filename (but you can use a fixed name if you want)
+* It can execute commands before and/or after the backup process
 * It can delete old backups
 * It works under ruby 1.9.2